 You can also map UTM values to Opportunities with the Salesforce integration.

-Funraise Aware Code must be loaded on the first page a user lands on with UTM parameters in the URL.
+Funraise Aware Code must be loaded on the page a user lands on with UTM parameters in the URL.
 Learn more about the Giving Form embed code (advanced).

 UTM persistence and cookie behavior